What is the CAPSMTB project?

 Creating a truly European standard is the key first step on the road towards this professionalised future for mountain biking.

-The project is funded in small part by the European Commission Erasmus+ program but mostly by the member organisations themselves and the hard work of volunteers from each country.
+The project was funded in part by the European Commission Erasmus+ program but mostly by the member organisations themselves and the hard work of volunteers from each country.

 What investment of time/money is required from member states/organisations?

-Travelling: The entire project group will meet twice a year to discuss progress so far and to plan future work.
+Travelling: The entire project group meets twice a year to discuss progress so far and to plan future work.
 The first meeting will usually be timed to coincide with the IMBA Europe spring conference in order to minimise extra travelling.
-In 2017 this meeting will be held over the weekend of April 7-9th in Portugal.
-EO-MTBing will hold its own meeting just before the main conference on Friday April 7th.
 The second meeting is hosted in turn by the various member organisations.
-In 2016 we had the pleasure of visiting our Slovenian partners at Bike Nomad and in 2017 it will be the turn of POMBA to show off their local trails!

-Work: The project work will be carried out by smaller working groups of 3-4 members, who will meet or video-conference every 2 months and continue working between these meetings.
+Work: The project work is carried out by smaller working groups of 3-4 members, who meet or video-conference every 2 months and continue working between these meetings.

 Funding: Aside from the need to travel and the time commitment from anyone who joins a working group (this is not obligatory) the financial commitments required to be a partner are outlined below.
 Before committing to becoming a key partner, it is possible to be a supporting member.
 Both options are open to all federations, training schemes, unions and non-profit mountain biking organisations/user groups.